andy-schulz/thekla-examples/courses/cucumber/06_Specify_Data_in_Tables/README.md

 In this example above I used the first line as a header.
 Gherkin itself does not define a header line by default.

-When you create the step definition you can specify if the first line or the first column shall be interpreted as a header row or a header column, so cucumber-js takes care of it.
+When you create the step definition you can specify if the first line or the first column shall be interpreted as a header row or a header column.

-You are even able to specify the first column as as a value description.
+Cucumber-js can then interpret the first line or the fist column as attribute names.

 ```gherkin
     Given something